-Paul Johnston, Assistant Director of Admissions, Campus Based Counselor working with Homeschooled students, Post-Bac students, Re-Entry Students, Veterans and many more!
+Paul Johnston, Senior Assistant Director of Admissions, Campus Based Counselor working with post-baccalaureate students, re-entry students, data and reporting.

 Hometown: Weidman, Michigan